#NARIC - Developing and maintaining the ENIC-NARIC website

 I-COMPLY – Implementation of LRC COMPLIant recognition practices in the EHEA

-The project Implementation of LRC Compliant Practices in the EHEA (I-Comply) aims to improve compliance with the Lisbon Recognition Convention through the strengthening of national, institutional recognition structures.
-Three Peer Learning Activities are organised with the aim of sharing practices on the issues of recognition, automatic recognition and access to higher education for refugees.
+Improve compliance with the Lisbon Recognition Convention through the strengthening of national, institutional recognition structures.
+Three Peer Learning Activities have been organised with the aim of sharing practices on the issues of recognition, automatic recognition and access to higher education for refugees.

 Q-ENTRY - International Database on Higher Education Entry Qualifications

-The database will be available to the general public and will provide, in a simple and standardised format, all the relevant information concerning the upper secondary school qualifications giving access to higher education.
+The database is available to the general public and has provided, in a simple and standardised format, all the relevant information concerning the upper secondary school qualifications giving access to higher education, delivered by competent national authorities.
 CIMEA conceptualised and coordinated the project.

 qENTRY+ - International Database on Higher Education Entry Qualifications

-The project aims to improve the existing Q-ENTRY database to foster the automatic recognition of qualifications giving access to higher education.
-The objective of qENTRY+ project is the implementation of the database, both from a geographical and a quantitative point of view, together with the dissemination of the database itself.
+Improve the existing Q-ENTRY database to foster the automatic recognition of qualifications giving access to higher education.
+The objective of qENTRY+ project was the further implementation of the database, both from a geographical and a quantitative point of view, together with the dissemination of the database itself.
 The database is meant to be used as a tool for the promotion of automatic recognition for access to university institutions.
-Guidelines to access higher education in partner countries will also be developed and published.
+Guidelines to access higher education in partner countries have been developed and published.

 REACT - Refugees and Recognition

-The project builds on the completed Erasmus+ project "Refugees and Recognition", which developed a common methodological approach to the recognition of qualifications held by refugees.
-Taking this work a step further, the REACT-project will develop and test this methodology in major refugee-receiving countries and in cooperation with higher education institutions.
+As a natural continuation of the project Erasmus+ project "Refugees and Recognition", which developed a common methodological approach to the recognition of qualifications held by refugees.
+Taking this work, a step further, the REACT-project developed and tested this methodology in major refugee-receiving countries and in cooperation with higher education institutions.
 The aim is to establish a more efficient and consistent approach to the recognition of refugees’ qualifications in Europe.
 CIMEA was a project partner and participated in the development of the activities and the final results.

 Recognition of Refugees Qualifications.
 A pilot project

-The aim of the project is to test the Qualifications Passport for Refugees conducting interviews with refugees in refugee camps who have completed or have partially completed studies at the level of upper secondary school and above, even with insufficient or missing documentation.
-The European Qualifications Passport for Refugees is a document providing an assessment of the higher education qualifications based on the available documentation and a structured interview.
-The document provides reliable information for the integration and progression towards employment and admission to further studies.
-The project is conceived by the Council of Europe and partners include the Greek Ministry of Education, Research and Religious Affairs and 4 ENIC-NARIC centres: CIMEA – NARIC Italia, NOKUT (Norwegian ENIC-NARIC centre), UK NARIC and DOATAP (Greek ENIC-NARIC centre).
-The UNHCR Office in Greece also supports the project.
+Test and implement in the field of methodologies to rebuild the academic career and the competences of refugees in refugee camps even with insufficient or missing documentation, especially the European Qualifications Passport for Refugees.
+The project started in November 2016 and guided by the Council of Europe, included as partners the Greek Ministry of Education, Research and Religious Affairs and 4 ENIC-NARIC centres: CIMEA – NARIC Italia, NOKUT (Norwegian ENIC-NARIC centre), UK NARIC and DOATAP (Greek ENIC-NARIC centre).
+The UNHCR Office in Greece also supported the project.

 Refugees & Recognition: Toolkit for recognition of higher education for refugees, displaced persons and persons in refugee-like situation

-The project focuses on the creation of useful tools finalised towards the recognition of qualifications held by refugees and, more in general, by persons not in possession of the documentation relative to the qualifications held necessary for recognition procedures.
+Create useful tools finalised towards the recognition of qualifications held by refugees, who are not in possession of the documentation concerning the qualifications held necessary for recognition procedures.
 CIMEA was a project partner and participated in the development of the activities and the final results.

 SCAN-D & SCAN-D2 - Samples & Copies of Academic National Diplomas

-The project focuses on the development of a database containing examples of academic certifications (diplomas, exam certificates, certifications etc.) awarded by universities from the 24 countries participating in the project, for a total of over 3,000 examples of qualifications collected just during the first phase of the project: access to the database is restricted to ENIC-NARIC centres.
+Develop a database containing examples of academic certifications (diplomas, exam certificates, certifications etc.) awarded by universities from the 24 countries participating in the project, for a total of over 4,000 examples of qualifications collected: access to the database is restricted to ENIC-NARIC centres.
 CIMEA conceptualised and coordinated the project.

 SeARch ENGINE - Strengthening Educational and AwaReness Campaign in Automatic Recognition for Higher Education Institutions – Engage – Inform – Implement

-The project mainly aims at improving awareness and knowledge on the topic of automatic recognition, not only among Higher Education Institutions, but also among students from countries part of the European Education Area (EEA).
-In order to meet the goals set, a series of seminars and webinars will be held and addressed to institutions, policymakers and other stakeholders working in the field.
-They will be recorded and made accessible on the internet to allow for a broader audience.
+Improve awareness and knowledge on the topic of automatic recognition, not only among Higher Education Institutions, but also among students from countries part of the European Education Area (EEA).
+In order to meet this goal, a series of seminars and webinars has been held and addressed to institutions, policymakers and other stakeholders working in the field.
+They have been recorded and made accessible on the internet to allow for a broader audience.